appium/appium-xcuitest-driver/docs/guides/troubleshooting.md

 ## Interact with dialogs managed by `com.apple.ContactsUI.LimitedAccessPromptView`

-iOS 18 introduced a new process, named `com.apple.ContactsUI.LimitedAccessPromptView`.
+iOS 18 introduced a new process named `com.apple.ContactsUI.LimitedAccessPromptView`.
 See [this issue](https://github.com/appium/appium/issues/20591) for more details.
-As of XCUITest driver v7.26.4, the only workaround to interact with the view is below method:
+As of XCUITest driver v7.26.4, the only workaround to interact with views available through the process is the below method:

 - `defaultActiveApplication` setting in [Settings](../reference/settings.md).
     - e.g. With the [Appium Ruby client](https://github.com/appium/ruby_lib_core)